-Thinking of going away for a few days in the UK?
-Here are some suggestions for ideal UK city break destinations
+Thinking of going away for a few days later this year?
+Here are some city break destinations for the perfect UK short break.

-So if you’re considering a staycation this year, or thinking of visiting the UK from overseas, I’ve pulled together some lovely ideas for UK city breaks.
-These are ideal for when you just want to get away for a night or two, or maybe for a long weekend.
+Luckily, there are plenty of exciting places to visit in the UK, whether you’re looking to get away for a full week or just a quick mini break.
+UK city breaks are ideal for when you just want to get away for a night or two, or maybe for a long weekend.

 It’s probably not going to come as a huge surprise that top of my list (and at the top of this page) is my nearest city, Birmingham.

-I absolutely love visiting Birmingham, and have posted before about some of the hidden gems in the city.
+I absolutely love visiting Birmingham, and you’ll find several posts about Birmingham throughout this site.
 Although I live in Shropshire, I usually visit the city at least once a month and spend a weekend there a few times each year.